MonicaCabreraP/Bioinfo-hacks/README.md

 # Replace this with your actual command (Python, R, Nextflow, etc.)
 python my_script.py --input data/sample_01.txt --threads 4
 ```

 2. Submit the job to the cluster:
 ```Bash
 sbatch submit_job.sh
 ```
+   ❓ **How to calculate your Resource Requests?** Since Slurm will kill your job the second it hits the time or memory limit, you need a strategy:

+   - The Time Buffer (20% Rule): Never request the exact time you think it will take.
+If your script usually takes 10 hours, request 12:00:00.
+This safety margin prevents crashes due to temporary network or disk slowness.

+   - Choosing the Partition: Most clusters categorize "lanes" by time (e.g., short for <24h, long for >24h).
+Run sinfo to see the available partitions and their time limits on your specific cluster.

+- Memory is Hard: If you don't know how much RAM you need, start high (e.g., 32G) for a test run, then check the actual usage (see step 2.3) to optimize for the real production run.

 ## 🏎️ 2.3 Monitoring the Race (The Pit Wall)
 Once submitted, you need to track your performance to ensure you aren't "crashing":